What's it like to study with the Open University?

 It's emotional

 Every time I see people graduating from the OU I well up.
-There is something magical and empowering about people from all walks of life coming together to study something that they love.
+There's something magical and empowering about people from all walks of life coming together to study something they love.
 There's something incredible about witnessing education provided in a way that is inclusive, flexible and, well, open.

 Share with your friends